jeftegoes/EnglishStudyAndContent/README.md

     - We be able to see the lake from our hotel.
   - As soon as walked into the room, i **could** smell gas.

-# 9. To remenber / memorize
+# 11. To remenber / memorize

 - Accomplishes = realiza
-- Are = Estão / Estava / Estar
-- Also = Também
 - As a reminder = um lembrete
-- Assert = afirmação
 - Assessment = avaliação
-- Avoid = evitar
 - Bed = Cama
 - Belong = pertencer
 - Broker = agente/ negociador / intermediário